BrandenEK/BlasII.Randomizer/docs/README.md

 ---

 ### Randomizer Settings
+Seeds can be in the range of 1 to 99,999,999.
 A full breakdown of all the available settings can be found [here](SETTINGS.md)

 ---